sanjamillo2010-dotcom/DND-DM-Helper/README.md

 The second page continues the inventory list and shows the total weight of all items, armor, and weapons combined.

-> To display these screenshots, upload the four image files into `docs/img/` in the repository.

 ---

 ## Building the Executable